Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Prediction of Lattice Energy

 Predictions that have lower errors will have their point placed closer to the line colored in blue.
 The bulk of the points share their error both below and above the true lattice energy as we would expect in a model without bias.
 There are a few outliers, in particular, a single crystal from the T2 dataset has a predicted lattice energy of just $-0.41$.
 Prevention of such errors can be mitigated by using a different loss function than MAE.
 In particular, mean-squared error (MSE) and Huber loss can hedge against outlying errors by increasing their contribution to the loss function.
 We choose to not present the results using these loss functions as MAE still provides better results for MAE and MAPE.

 In Figure \ref{fig:exp3_1_scatter} we plot the original predictions on P2M after they have been re-scaled back away from the mean lattice energy.
-In Figure \ref{fig:exp3_2_scatter}, we re-scale the prediction and the ground truth values to between zero and one.
+In Figure \ref{fig:exp3_2_scatter}, we re-scale the prediction and the true property values found in the dataset (henceforth, referred to as ground truth values) to between zero and one.
 By doing this, we can see the ordering of the predictions compared to the true lattice energies.
 The scatter plot in Figure \ref{fig:exp3_2_scatter} allows us to compare lattice energies relative to other predictions.

 If the error rate produced by the final experiment of section \ref{sec:le_results} is inadequate, we can supplement the training with predictions from classical methods.
 For a novel crystal, ab initio calculations can be used to generate lattice energies for a small subset of structures.
 These samples can be integrated into the training set to improve the overall results.
 In order to make this practical, we can only produce lattice energies for a limited portion of structures; we limit this to $10\%$ (or under) of the total structures.